LaurinZubler/sa-documentation/document/content/architecture.typ

     To display the information correctly, the HoloLens needs to know its position relative to the boat.
 The wind sensor measures the wind direction as an angle to the boat's longitudinal axis.
 Therefore, the HoloLens must also be aware of the boat's axis.
     Additionally, the goal is to represent the information relative to the boat, with the center of the hologram at the mast of the boat.

-    Todo:
+    #global.todo([
-    - solution.
-QR Code
+      - solution: QR Code
       - test to check if works when the boat is moving.
       - maybe zeichnung?
+    ])
   ]
 )

 == Communication
+#global.todo("schon felstlegen wie umsetzen?")
 #global.paragraph(
   [Gateway],
   [